rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/_index.md

 When creating a vSphere cluster Rancher first provisions the specified amount of virtual machines by communicating with the vCenter API.
 Then it installs Kubernetes on top of them.
 A vSphere cluster may consist of multiple groups of VMs with distinct properties, such as the amount of memory or the number of vCPUs.
 This allows for fine-grained controll over the sizing of nodes for the data, control and worker plane respectively.

+> *Note:*
+> The vSphere node driver included in Rancher currently only supports the provisioning of VMs with [RancherOS]({{< baseurl >}}/os/v1.x/en/) as the guest operating system.

 ## Prerequisites

-> *Note:*
->
-> If you are planning to make use of vSphere volumes for persistent storage in the cluster, there are [additional requirements]({{< baseurl >}}/rke/v0.1.x/en/config-options/cloud-providers/vsphere/) that must be met.
+Before proceeding to create a cluster you must ensure that you have a vSphere user with sufficient permissions.
+If you are planning to make use of vSphere volumes for persistent storage in the cluster, there are [additional requirements]({{< baseurl >}}/rke/v0.1.x/en/config-options/cloud-providers/vsphere/) that must be met.

-Before processing to create a cluster you must ensure that you have a vSphere user with sufficient permissions.
-Let's walk through the steps of creating the user in the vSphere console:
+Let's walk through the steps of creating a role with the required privileges and assign it to a new user in the vSphere console:

 1. From the **vSphere** console, go to the **Administration** page.